weekendesk/OTA-API-Developer-Guide/source/index.html.md

 Element | Type |  Description
 --------- | ------- | -----------
 @RequestorID |  |
-ID | string | User provided by the Channel partner to authenticate the request MessagePassword | string | Password provided by the Channel partner to authenticate the request
+ID | string | User provided by the ChannelManager partner to authenticate the request MessagePassword | string | Password provided by the ChannelManager partner to authenticate the request

 ### Room Information